User Guide

 In OC mode the output is a plain, monochrome density table with no max-depth recommendation, no row colors, and no legend - purely informational.
 Depth limits for OC are set by MOD and ppO₂, not density, so that is where the recommendation belongs (see 3.3).
 The table still lets you see at a glance how density grows with depth on any mix.

-Why this matters — especially for CCR.
-At 45m on a rebreather with Air diluent (setpoint 1.3, 10 °C water) the loop density is 6.74 g/L — past the 6.0 g/L danger threshold.
-Switch to TMX 21/35 diluent at the same depth and setpoint, and density drops to 4.78 g/L — back in the safe zone.
+Why this matters - especially for CCR.
+At 45 m on a rebreather with Air diluent (setpoint 1.3, EN13319 water, 0 °C) the loop density is 7.04 g/L - past the 6.2 g/L danger threshold.
+Switch to TMX 21/35 diluent at the same depth and setpoint, and density drops to 5.06 g/L - back under the 5.2 g/L recommended limit.
 Check here before you plan.

 3.2 Gas Mixer (PP Blend & Top-Up)